 The political economy of migration highlights the relationship between migration flows and economic structures.
 Migration is often driven by economic disparities between countries, with people moving in search of better job opportunities, improved living standards, and political stability.
 Migrants from the Global South, for example, often move to wealthier countries in North America, Europe, and the Middle East to work in low-wage sectors like agriculture, construction, and domestic labor.
-These migrant workers contribute significantly to the economies of their host countries, but their labor is often underpaid and subject to exploitation.
-The flow of remittances from migrant workers to their home countries has become a crucial economic link between migrants and their families, with billions of dollars being sent annually to countries such as India, Mexico, and the Philippines.
+These migrant workers contribute significantly to the economies of their host countries has become a crucial economic link between migrants and their families, with billions of dollars being sent annually to countries such as India, Mexico, and the Philippines.
 While remittances provide economic support to migrant families, they also contribute to the development of the home countries, funding education, healthcare, and small businesses [33].